NBPsychiatry ...

 NB Psychiatry

-It is a psychological disorder in which people experience recurring, unwanted thoughts, ideas, or feelings (obsessions).
+OCD is a psychological disorder in which people experience recurring, unwanted thoughts, ideas, or feelings (obsessions).
 They feel compelled to perform something repeatedly to get rid of the thoughts (compulsions).
-Repetitive behaviors like hand washing, cleaning and checking on objects, and mental acts like (counting) or other activities can substantially interfere with a person’s daily activities and social interactions.
+Repetitive behaviors like hand washing, cleaning and checking on objects, and other psychological acts and activities can substantially interfere with a person’s daily activities and social interactions.
 A persistent mark the Obsessive-compulsive disorder, a chronic anxiety state.

 OCD Obsessions: